VirusTotal/yara-x/site/content/docs/modules/macho.md

 ### symhash()

+Implementation of `symhash` as defined at https://github.com/threatstream/symhash/.

-Returns an MD5 hash of the symbol table entries designated in the Mach-O binary.
+Returns an MD5 hash of the symbols extracted as defined above.

 {{< callout title="Notice">}}